JetBrains/teamcity-documentation/topics/https-server-settings.md

 ## Setting Up HTTPS in Docker Containers

 If your TeamCity server runs in a [Linux Docker container](https://hub.docker.com/r/jetbrains/teamcity-server), add `-p 443:8443` parameter to the `docker run` command.
-This parameter allows TeamCity to redirect requests from port 443 (a privileged port unavailable to non-root users) to port 8443.
+This parameter allows TeamCity to map the non-privileged port 8443 inside a docker container to the default HTTPS port 443.
+As a result, TeamCity will be accessible without running the server under the root user (which is otherwise required for accessing the privileged port 443).

 ## HTTPS Redirect Modes